 Plan Description - The Other Postemployment Benefits (OPEB) Plan is a single-employer defined benefit plan administered by the District.
-Pursuant to the provisions of Section 112.0801, Florida Statutes, former employees who retire from the District and their eligible dependents may continue to participate in one of four fully insured comprehensive plans for medical and prescription drug coverage.
+Pursuant to the provisions of Section 112.0801, Florida Statutes, former employees who retire from the District and their eligible dependents may continue to participate in one of four self insured comprehensive plans for medical and prescription drug coverage.
 The District subsidizes the premium rates paid by retirees by allowing them to participate in the OPEB Plan at reduced or blended group (implicitly subsidized) premium rates for both active and retired employees.
 These rates provide an implicit subsidy for retirees because, on an actuarial basis, their current and future claims are expected to result in higher costs to the OPEB Plan on average than those of active employees.
 The District does not provide any explicit subsidies for retiree coverage.
 Retirees are not required to enroll in the Federal Medicare programs parts A and B for their primary coverage as soon as they are eligible.
 A retiree may also participate in the District's life insurance program that provides \$5,000 coverage reducing to \$2,500 at age 70.
-The OPEB Plan does not issue a stand-alone report, and is not included in the report of a public employee retirement system or other entity.
-A copy of the actuarial report provided by AON Hewitt dated August 18, 2017 is available in the District's Finance Department.
+The OPEB Plan does not issue a stand-alone report, and is not included in the report of a public employee retirement system or other entity No assets are accumulated in a trust that meets all of the criteria in GASB Statement No. 75, paragraph 4.
+A copy of the actuarial report provided by AON Hewitt dated August 14, 2018 is available in the District's Finance Department.